How Skin Hyperpigmentation Occur and the Treatment Options.

 Formulated as a synergistic blend of pea extract and sucrose dilaurate.
-Gentle and effective alternative to Hydroquinone.
+It is a gentle and effective alternative for patients who have reactions Hydroquinone.

 Arbutin inhibits the activity of Tyrosinase to suppress melanogenesis (Fig 2).
 It acts specifically by regulating the conversion of L-tyrosine into L-dopa, and subsequent conversion of L-dopa to L-dopaquinone.

 Blocks the production of Tyrosine which then prevents melanin from forming.
 Skinceuticals makes a great product with Kojic Acid and Tranexamic Acid.